 But please, focus on mobile.
 Live under the false belief that all you need are more leads at a lower cost.

-The CMO is even featured as he explains that he hops to get to the point where all phones are removed from the retail locations because all orders are placed online.
+The CMO is even featured as he explains that he hopes to get to the point where all phones are removed from the retail locations because all orders are placed online.